Arts, Culture Music - Other

 A l’occasion de Salgirah, découvrons ensemble les artistes de la Juridiction Française à travers ce court film montrant leurs œuvres ainsi que des interviews de chaque artiste.
 Baladez-vous entre les merveilleux tableaux, photographies et dessins! | On the occasion of Salgirah, get to know the artists of the French Jurisdiction through this short film featuring their works and interviews.
 Get lost between amazing paintings, photographs and drawings!

-How do we make our voices heard and make a difference?
 Find out by joining a conversation with the community and civic leaders.
 The panelists share personal experiences of how they became engaged in civic affairs, the impact they are having, and offer insights into how others can become involved to serve their communities.

 Join the Social Welfare Board of Tanzania for this musical journey through dance and nostalgia.
 Seniors and elderly care.